 Some posts on this site contain affiliate links.
 If you book or buy something through these links, I earn a small commission (at no extra cost to you).
 Take a look at my privacy policy for more information.

-This is a review of the top brands of period knickers (aka period pants) in the UK.
-I’ve tried out Modibodi, WUKA, FLUX, and Floweret, and reviewed them all – in brutal honesty.
+I’ve tried out Modibodi, WUKA, FLUX, and Floweret, and reviewed them all in this blog post – with brutal honesty.
 I paid for all the products mentioned in the post myself, and no one asked me to write this (with one exception)!
 Warning – I’m talking frankly and honestly about periods here, so there are some pretty gross sentences in this post.

 Disaster struck while I was waiting in line for my takeaway coffee last week.
-Yep, the thing I’d been most afraid of happening since I first started trying period underwear.
-A leak.
+Yep, the thing I’d been most afraid of happening since I first started trying period underwear: a leak.

 The reality of the disaster wasn’t nearly as bad as the imagined one inside my head as I hurriedly tied a jacket around my waist and escaped, cheeks burning, to waddle uncomfortably home.
 Even if the damage turned out to be minimal, the emotional turmoil of your period leaking while you’re out in public is something no woman wants to deal with!
 So I figured I ought to get my lazy butt in gear and finally write the period pants review I’d been thinking about writing for months!